robertobastone/ICE/README.md

 # ICE
 Italy Covid19 Epidemic (ICE) is a Python routine to keep track of the ongoing 2019-20 coronavirus pandemic in Italy.
+In the fit of the total cases I have employed a logistic growth fit[1] with three parameters, a, b and c, which is commonly used to fit pandemics growth and the parameters that define the function are stored in the csv file "results.csv".
+As of 28th March, the results show that:
+ - $a$ = 91143.84835774971
+ - $b$ = 775.9482639713292
+ - $c$ = 0.18546450698433486

 # Milestones
 1. March, 14 2020: